Dee Brown (basketball, born 1968)

 DeCovan Kadell "Dee" Brown (born November 29, 1968) is an American former professional basketball player who spent thirty years in the NBA, including twelve seasons as a player (1990–2002) in the National Basketball Association (NBA), playing for the Boston Celtics, Toronto Raptors, and Orlando Magic, and as an executive with the Orlando Magic, Detroit Pistons, Sacramento Kings, and as Vice President of Holistic Player Performance with the Los Angeles Clippers.
-His daughter Lexie Brown plays for the Seattle Storm of the Women's National Basketball Association (WNBA).
+His daughter Lexie Brown most recently played for the Seattle Storm of the Women's National Basketball Association (WNBA).

 Playing career

 A 6 ft 0 in guard from Jacksonville University, Brown was selected by the Celtics with the 19th pick of the 1990 NBA draft.
 He was a member of the NBA All-Rookie Team in his first year, when he played in all 82 games and averaged 8.7 points per game.
 One of the highlights of his career occurred in 1991, when he won the NBA Slam Dunk Contest with a no look slam dunk.
 He was a starter for Boston during the 1993–94 and 1994–95 seasons and posted his best scoring numbers, averaging more than 15 points per game each of those years.
 After seven and a half seasons with the Celtics, he was traded to the Raptors along with Chauncey Billups in 1998.
 Overall, during his career, he scored 6,758 total points.